sarahciston/codingcare/posts/notes.md

 the desire to be understood by machines, to be held by database

 ### 02 jan 22
+Coding.Care: Guidebooks for Intersectional AI Coding.Care: Guidebooks for Intersectional AI and Queer Trans*formative Systems Coding.Care: Guidebooks for Trans*formative Systems Coding.Care: Guidebooks for Trans*formative Sofware [Systems/Software/Programming]

+Coding Care: guidebooks for Trans*formative programming / critical–creative coding and intersectional AI in action / as transformative action

+code
+craft
+(tech)
+trans*form
+care
+intersectional ai (enacting/applied/in action) guide(books)
+(critical creative)

-previously: CODING.CARE: Crafting New Worlds through Queer Transformative Programming CODING.CARE: A Guidebook to Critical-Creative TechnoCraft for Transforming Worlds
+previously: CODING.CARE: Crafting New Worlds through Queer Trans*formative Programming CODING.CARE: A Guidebook to Critical-Creative TechnoCraft for Transforming Worlds

 [for Changing/Healing Worlds]
 Crafting New Worlds through Queer Transformative Programming

-**Coding.Care: A Guidebook for Trans*formative TechnoCraft**
+Coding.Care: A Guidebook for Trans*formative TechnoCraft
 Coding.Care: A Guidebook for Queer Trans*formative Programming and Critical-Creative Techno-Craft

 technocraft / technecraft / technopoesis